woojiahao/tp/docs/team/sp4ce-cowboy.md

   visual consistency and therefore, better overall user experience.

 _**Addendum**: The focus on color consistency and user experience across UniCa$h is motivated by certain scientific [studies](https://www.sciencedirect.com/science/article/abs/pii/S0167811623000599]) that show a positive correlation between color complexity and user engagement.
-Additionally, [this](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1788177&dswid=-2283) study also found out that certain design elements contribute to increased user engagement especially by young adults.
+[This](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1788177&dswid=-2283) study also found out that certain design elements contribute to increased user engagement especially by young adults.
 Given that our target users (university students) are mostly young adults, the UI components are intended to increase target user engagement with UniCa$h, which would indirectly lead to overall improvements in their personal financial management, despite not being direct CLI features._

 **Decommissioned Features**

 Below are some of the features that I had implemented prior, but were removed due to various project constraints.

 * **Local User Guide**: [PRs: [#82](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/82)]
-  * **What it was:** A PDF version of the user guide (UG) that the user can access directly from UniCa$h **Motivation for Implementation:** Given the NFR of offline usage, it would be useful for the User to have local access to the UG.
+  * **What it was:** A PDF version of the UGthat the user can access directly from UniCa$h **Motivation for Implementation:** Given the NFR of offline usage, it would be useful for the User to have local access to the UG.
-  **Justification for Removal:** It depended on the host machine to display the PDF, which was unreliable, and difficult to test.
+  **Justification for Removal:** Unreliable to depend on the host machine to display the PDF and difficult to test.
 Furthermore, we were allowed to assume that all users have access to the UG.

 * **Test Command**: [PRs: [#126](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/126)]